 What follows is a series of nurturing and retargeting campaigns that include various forms of content.
 Each lead has specific interests and requires personalized nurturing.
-This personalization can be done only when dynamic your segmentation continues to update as and when your leads take any action.
+This personalization can be done only when dynamic segmentation continues to update as and when your leads take any action.
 It can move forward in the funnel or go backward as well.
-While each form of content triggers an action, each action makes way the next nurturing content.
-You can imagine it like a loop – one thing leads to another in a continuity.
+While each form of content triggers an action, each action makes way for the next nurturing content.
+You can imagine it like a loop – one thing leads to another in continuity.

 - 50% of companies have more than three market segments.